 The Irish Cultural Society of Arkansas (ICSA) coordinates this family-friendly service event for residents in the central Little Rock community.
 After the parade, you should definitely dance a jig over to the grandstand for "Dancing at the Crossroads.
 This event includes traditional Irish dancing by the O'Donovan School of Irish Dance from North Little Rock and the McCafferty School of Irish Dance from Little Rock, as well as musical performances by marching drum and pipe bands.

-Anyone wearing green is invited to walk in the annual St. Paddy Day Parade in Eureka Springs!
+Anyone wearing green is invited to walk in the annual St. Patrick Day Parade in Eureka Springs!
 Step on out with the Krewe of Blarney as parade participants paint this historic town green.
-From Irish Whiskey to bagpipes and beers, the St. Paddy Day Parade in Eureka Springs is a great place to celebrate this March 14!
+From Irish Whiskey to bagpipes and beers, the St. Patrick Day Parade in Eureka Springs is a great place to celebrate!

 Derived from the Gaelic word “croidhe,” Creegan translated into English means “heart.”
 Just like an Irish pub should, the environment at this family-friendly pub changes throughout the day.
 With locations in Jonesboro and North Little Rock, Creegan’s creatively captures the charm of a traditional Irish pub.
 Creegan’s is more than just a restaurant, but a pub where you’re sure to be served a “proper pint.”